What is VUCC?

 What type of cases does VUCC treat?

-We provide immediate care for things like post-operative incisions, minor wounds, ear infections, mild vomiting and other ailments that are urgent but not life-threatening.
-Our experienced staff is trained to treat these conditions quickly so your pet can go home with you at the end of the visit.
+We provide immediate care for things like post-operative incisions, minor to moderate wounds, ear infections, mild vomiting and other ailments that are urgent but not life-threatening.
+Our highly experienced staff is trained to treat these conditions quickly so your pet can go home with you at the end of the visit.
 VUCC will tell you precisely when to follow up with your primary care veterinarian.

 What if my pet requires hospitalization or advanced surgical care?